 I would say that you should go for a masticating juicer.

 They get all of the goodness possible out of your leafy greens, which is usually want people want when they go to the trouble of juicing them.
 Masticating juicers maximise your juice yield, without breaking down the vitamins, minerals and enzymes that green vegetables can provide.
 They do usually have a bigger price tag, but I really think that it’s worth it.
+I’ve got more detail in this article.

 Tips For Juicing Leafy Greens